The majority of interviews and assessments will take place online.

 Concerns and complaints

-Applicants should contact the specialty recruitment office if they have any concerns about their application or would like to know more about the complaints procedure.
+You should contact the specialty recruitment office if you have any concerns about their application or would like to know more about the complaints procedure.

 Sharing interview questions with others

-Once an interview has been completed, applicants should ensure that they do not discuss the interview process or share the interview questions with other applicants who are yet to be interviewed, either on the same date or on a future date.
+Once an interview has been completed, you should ensure that you do not discuss the interview process or share the interview questions with other applicants who are yet to be interviewed, either on the same date or on a future date.

-Applicants wishing to raise concerns about the conduct of panel members during the interview/selection process or recruitment staff administering the event should be directed to the recruitment lead and/or the clinical lead who will decide if the issue requires immediate intervention and discussion.
+If you wish to raise concerns about the conduct of panel members during the interview/selection process or recruitment staff administering the event, you will be directed to the recruitment lead and/or the clinical lead who will decide if the issue requires immediate intervention and discussion.

 Concerns should be raised on the day of the interview/selection centre, ideally before leaving the interview.